 - The PRECIS Handbook (PDF, 1 MB) - Generating High Resolution Climate Change Scenarios using PRECIS - April 2004.
-This handbook was published jointly by the UNDP and the Hadley Centre.
+This handbook was published jointly by the UNDP and the Met Office Hadley Centre.

 - PRECIS Regional Climate Modelling System (PDF, 104 kB) - Climate Impacts Model Capability